 Spinal Fusion Coding: Identifying the Column Being Fused

-Anterior Column:
+Anterior Column

-Posterior Column:
+Posterior Column

-Spinal Fusion Column
+Posterior and Anterior Spinal Column

-Both Columns?:
+Both Columns?

 Learn more about Spinal Fusion Coding by purchasing our Spinal Fusion Coding eBook.